 3. Palmers Brewery, Bridport

-Tours and Tastings: Two-hour tours run daily at 11am Monday to Friday, between Easter and October, and cost £10 per adult.
+Tours and Tastings: Tours run at 11am and 2pm from Monday to Friday all year round, and cost £17 per adult.
 Places are limited so it’s recommended you book online.

 Address: Old Brewery, West Bay Rd, Bridport DT6 4JA